 Open Command Prompt as an administrator on your Windows 11/10 PC.

-Once the command prompts opens, just type the below command-line and hit Enter to execute it.
+Once the command prompt opens, just type the below command line and hit Enter to execute it.

 powercfg -attributes SUB_BUTTONS 99ff10e7-23b1-4c07-a9d1-5c3206d741b4 -ATTRIB_HIDE